-The mission of the UAS Institutional Review Board (IRB) is to protect the welfare of human subjects in research projects conducted by UAS faculty, staff and students.
+The mission of Institutional Review Boards (IRB) is to protect the welfare of human subjects in research projects conducted by university faculty, staff and students.
 IRB committee members receive training in federal regulations governing research involving human subjects; they are also conversant with The Belmont Report, which outlines the ethical principles that provide the foundation for all IRB work.
 Those principles are:

 • Respect for persons (protecting personal autonomy by providing subjects with information about the planned research)

 • Beneficence (ensuring that the proposed research maximizes benefits relative to risks)

 • Justice (ensuring that research is conducted in a way that is fair and non-exploitative)